Jhgomez/StudyNotes/java/performance.md

 ## Static Final
 Avoid them as according to some comments [here](https://stackoverflow.com/questions/6470651/how-can-i-create-a-memory-leak-in-java) this could cause a memory leak

+## Valhalla Project
+It aims to adapt Java Language and rumtime to modern hardware.
+The enhancements are described in their respective "Java Enhancement Proposal"(JEP)

+* JEP 401: Value Objects
+* JEP 401: Primitive Classes
+* JEP 402: Classes for the Basic Primitive
+* JEP draft: Universal Generics
+* JEP 218: Generics over Primitive Types

 ## JavaFX Specific
 ### Navigation/Displaying Different Screens
 #### Avoid Creating New Stages Frequently